lilHermit/cakephp-plugins-bootstrap4/docs/source/helpers/form.rst

 .. php:method:: control(string $fieldName, array $options = [])

-.. note:: The plugin uses the **NEW** CakePHP `control <https://book.cakephp.org/3.0/en/views/helpers/form.html#creating-form-controls>`_
+.. note:: This plugin uses the **NEW** CakePHP 3.4.x `control <https://book.cakephp.org/3.0/en/views/helpers/form.html#creating-form-controls>`_
-    method however if you are using CakePHP 3.3.x then this is automatically translated to ``input``
+    method however this is automatically translated to ``input`` if you are using an other version

 Many additional `$options` are now supported by the ``control()`` method which provide the following functionality: